How to make Espresso with Keurig

 Keurig Espresso Recipe

-If you're a fan of the bold and intense flavor of espresso but don't have an espresso machine, fear not!
-With this Keurig espresso recipe, you can enjoy a rich and concentrated shot of coffee in the comfort of your own home.
+With this simple Keurig espresso recipe, you can enjoy a rich and concentrated shot of coffee in the comfort of your own home.

 Total Time: 3 minutes